owinges/swapper/README.md

 ## Current features

 - Swap ETH/WETH for one of 32 available tokens on Ethereum mainnet.

+## Upcoming features

 - Swap ETH/WETH for DAI on Goerli, Kovan, Rinkeby or Ropsten testnets.

-## Upcoming features

 - Estimated gas price calculation.
 - Swap tokens for ETH/WETH.
 - Swap tokens for tokens.
 - Select other currencies for price reference.
 - Add tokens that aren't listed in the dropdown.
+- WalletConnect integration.

 ## Prerequisites